AJPS Reviewer Instructions

 Please note that reviews are advisory to the editorial team, with final decisions on manuscripts reflecting the entire review panel’s recommendations as well as the editors’ own evaluation of the manuscript.

 Reviews should be submitted as an anonymous file or inserted into a text box through Editorial Manager preferably no later than 30 days from receipt of the review request.
-An individual should not review if s/he was an author’s doctoral dissertation supervisor, has been a co-author of an author in the past 5 years, is a colleague in an author’s department or comparable academic unit, or has a family or other personal relationship with an author.
+An individual should not review if s/he was an author’s doctoral dissertation supervisor, has been a co-author of an author in the past 5 years*, is a colleague in an author’s department or comparable academic unit, or has a family or other personal relationship with an author.
 In addition, individuals who have reviewed the manuscript for another journal are not automatically disqualified as a reviewer for the AJPS.
 If you are unable to review, please recommend 1-3 other qualified reviewers.
 Questions or recommendations can be sent to ajps@ajps.org.
+Review the full MPSA Policy on Editorial Conflicts of Interest for the AJPS here.

 Thank you for your service to the AJPS and the discipline!